-The Program/Erase Suspend instruction "75h", allows the system to interrupt a Page Program or a Page/Sector/32K/64K Block Erase operation and then read data from any other sector or block.
-After the program or erase operation has entered the suspended state, the memory array can be read except for the page being programmed or the page/sector/block being erased.
-And after the erase operation has entered the suspended state, the memory array can be programed except for the page/sector/block being erased.
+The Program/Erase Suspend instruction "75h", allows the system to interrupt a Page Program or a Page/Sector/32K/64KBlock Erase operation and then read data from any other sector or block.
+After the program or erase operation has entered the suspended state, the memory array can be read except for the page being programmed or the sector or block being erased.
+And after the erase operation has entered the suspended state, the memory array can be programmed except for the page being erased.
 Write status register operation can't be suspended.
-Erase/Program security registers operation can't be suspended.
 The Program/Erase Suspend instruction sequence is shown in Figure 7.4.9.